salvador-lopez/no-sql-datastore/README.md

 ./gradlew benchmark
 ```

-If you use the intellij IDEA (intellij ultimate or only goland) you can execute all the gradle commands directly with the IDE
+If you use the intellij IDEA you can execute all the gradle commands directly with the IDE

 ## Frameworks and libraries used
 - [Spring boot](https://spring.io/)